Faecal egg count reduction test: Results interpretation

 (ii) the corresponding lower 95% confidence limit is less than 90%.

 If only one of these two criterion is met, then an anthelmintic resistance is suspected.
 Different thresholds have been suggested for other livestock.

 Criticism and current alternatives

-Firstly, the conventional counting techniques such as the McMaster method introduce additional variability in the counts which is not accounted for in the fecal egg count reduction test.
+Firstly, the conventional counting techniques such as the McMaster method introduce additional variability in the counts which is not accounted for in the faecal egg count reduction test.
 As a result, the estimated percentage reduction are less reliable especially for low counts.
 Secondly, the distribution of egg counts is typically aggregated within the host population.
 There were several attempts to propose more elaborate statistical models in the past years.
 An emerging class of statistical model, namely Bayesian hierarchical models, has been proposed to overcome these problems.
 Easy-to-use software and website interface based on those sophisticated but reliable statistical models are available to aid veterinary researchers.